 "...
 Huh.
 That's a school uniform she's wearing, I can tell that much, but that only brings up the question of just why she would be here anyway."
 The man muttered to himself as he looked over the corpse.

 His attention shifted to the knife.
 "Alright...
 The cause of death.
 Let's add grave-robbing to what I've done today."
-He stated, going over to take it.

 As he went to pull it out, he noticed something where it was stabbed - a gray stone shaped like a phoenix stuck in the middle of the girl's ribcage.